-2.7.4.6 Sea Surface Temperature and Anomaly
+2.6.4.6 Sea Surface Temperature and Anomaly

 Rationale: Sea surface temperature (SST) is one of the most directly observable existing measures for tracking increasing ocean temperatures.
-SST varies in response to natural climate cycles such as the El Niño - Southern Oscillation (ENSO) and is projected to rise as a result of anthropogenic climate change.
+SST varies in response to natural climate cycles such as ENSO and is projected to rise as a result of anthropogenic climate change.
 Both short-term variability and long-term trends in SST impact the marine ecosystem.
 Understanding the mechanisms through which organisms are impacted and the time scales of these impacts is an area of active research.

-Status: Annual mean SST was 29.0°C in 2021.
-Over the period of record, annual SST has increased at a rate of 0.0247°C/year.
-Monthly SST values in 2021 ranged from 26.67 - 29.95°C, within the climatological range of 25.61 - 30.60 °C. The annual anomaly was 0.62 °C hotter than average, with intensification in the northern islands.
+Status: Annual mean SST was 28.8° C in 2022.
+Over the period of record, annual SST has increased at a rate of 0.0247° C/year.
+Monthly SST values in 2022 ranged from $27.12 - 30.03^{\circ}$ C, within the climatological range of $25.60 - 30.60^{\circ}$ C. The annual anomaly was 0.43° C hotter than average, with intensification in the northern islands.

-Note that from the top to bottom in Figure 24, panels show climatological SST (1985-2020), 2021 SST anomaly, time series of monthly mean SST, and time series of monthly SST anomaly.
+Note that from the top to bottom in Figure 24, panels show climatological SST (1985-2021), 2022 SST anomaly, time series of monthly mean SST, and time series of monthly SST anomaly.

-Description: Satellite remotely-sensed monthly sea surface temperature (SST) is averaged across the Marianas Grid ($13^{\circ} - 21^{\circ}$ N, $144^{\circ} - 146^{\circ}$ E).
-A time series of monthly mean SST averaged over the American Samoa Grid Region is presented.
+Description: Satellite remotely-sensed monthly sea surface temperature (SST) is averaged across the Marianas Grid ($13^{\circ} - 21^{\circ}N$, $144^{\circ} - 146^{\circ}E$).
+A time series of monthly mean SST averaged over the Marianas Grid Region is presented.
 Additionally, spatial climatology and anomalies are shown.
-Data from NOAA Coral Reef Watch CoralTemp v3.1.